E-Bikes: Ownership, Classes, Maintenance, and Real-World Use

 Motor

-Hub vs mid-drive behavior.
+Hub vs mid-drive behavior and service implications.

 Battery